W1TR Antenna Switches

 Antenna Switch Tree

-This is the antenna switch Christmas tree (Local Antenna Switch) and ground rod where all the coax and ladder lines terminate.
+This is the antenna switch Christmas tree (Local Antenna Switches) and ground rod where all the coax and ladder lines terminate.

 (hmmm I need to clean up that messy rats nest of feed lines – sez the XYL !)